-Picture this: You’re in baking mode, and you reach into the cabinet for the baking powder – but what’s the difference between this type of leavening and others (like bicarbonate of soda)?
-And what should you do if it’s past its “best by” date – is it still okay to use?
+Picture this: You’re mixing cake batter, and you reach into the cabinet for the baking powder – but what’s the difference between this type of leavening and others, like bicarbonate of soda?
+And what should you do if it’s past the “best by” date – is it still okay to use?

-Baking powder is a chemical leavening agent made of an acid and bicarbonate of soda, aka sodium bicarbonate, or baking soda.
+Baking powder is a chemical leavening agent containing an acid and bicarbonate of soda, aka sodium bicarbonate, or baking soda.

-Let’s explore leavening agents together, and when the kids ask why the muffins rise, you’ll be glad you persevered.
+Read on, and let’s explore leavening agents together.
+And when the kids ask why the muffins rise, you’ll be glad you persevered.

 Three Ways to Raise

-The somewhat mysterious leavening ingredient in question comes in three types, and is typically used in alkaline recipes that lack acidic ingredients.
-Sometimes it’s also used in conjunction with bicarbonate of soda.
+The somewhat mysterious leavening ingredient in question comes in three types and is typically used in alkaline recipes that lack acidic ingredients.
+Sometimes, we use it in conjunction with bicarbonate of soda.

 We’ll talk more about that later.
 First, let’s look at the big three:

-The first contains bicarbonate of soda (aka “bicarb,” a familiar term among those of you living in the UK as well as all fervent Great British Bake-Off fans) and cream of tartar, or the potassium salt of tartaric acid.
+The first contains bicarbonate of soda, aka “bicarb,” and cream of tartar, the potassium salt of tartaric acid.

-The second single-action type is made of bicarbonate of soda and monocalcium phosphate, or MCP.
+The second single-action type consists of bicarbonate of soda and monocalcium phosphate, or MCP.

 It also reacts once, upon contact with liquid, forming gas bubbles that expand when heated.
 Again, bakers need to move quickly.

-And finally, there is the double-acting kind.
-This is the version that’s most commonly used today, and that you’re most likely to find at the grocery store.
+Finally, double-acting is the kind most commonly used today that you’re most likely to find in the grocery store.

-It consists of bicarb and two types of acid, sodium aluminum sulfate, or SAS, and monocalcium phosphate, or MCP.
+It consists of bicarb and two types of acid: sodium aluminum sulfate, SAS, and monocalcium phosphate, MCP.

-What’s nice about this type is that reactions take place twice – once during prep, when it’s first introduced to liquid, and again in the oven.
-This allows bakers to work at a more relaxed pace.
+With this type, reactions occur twice – once during prep, when it’s first introduced to liquid, and again in the oven, for more relaxed baking.
+It’s practically foolproof!

-Today’s recipes generally call for double-acting, but some of Grandma’s baked goodies may call for the single-action types we’ve discussed above, or even an antiquated ammonium carbonate variety called “hartshorn.”
-But, don’t worry, you may use double-acting successfully wherever a recipe calls for baking powder.
+Today’s recipes generally call for double-acting.
+However, some of Grandma’s baked goodies may call for the single-action types we’ve discussed above or even an old-fashioned ammonium carbonate variety called “hartshorn.”
+But don’t worry, you can use double-acting successfully whenever a recipe calls for baking powder.

-And, you’ll have no metallic undertones, and none of the potential risks associated with aluminum consumption, when you buy a product like Argo’s gluten- and aluminum-free baking powder, available on Jet.com.
+You’ll detect no metallic undertones and none of the potential risks associated with aluminum consumption when you buy Argo’s gluten- and aluminum-free baking powder, available from Argo via Amazon.

 Yeast, Manipulation, and Steam

-And, while baking powder is the norm for cookie doughs, quick bread batters, and the like, it’s yeast that rules when it comes to bread dough.
+While baking powder is the norm for cookie doughs, quick bread batters, and the like, yeast rules when it comes to bread dough.

-Yeast comes in granules and cakes, and produces carbon dioxide by fermentation.
+Yeast comes in granules and cakes and produces carbon dioxide via fermentation.
 It’s the secret to high-rising loaves that bake to tender perfection with a gorgeous crumb.

-Our Gluten-Free Lactose-Free Mandarin Orange Sponge Cake is an example of a recipe that calls for no leavening agents.
+Our chocolate souffle dessert is an example of a recipe that calls for no leavening agents.

 But how does it rise?

-Egg whites are beaten until they are filled with air, light and fluffy.
-More air is introduced when the whites are folded gently into the batter, inflating it to voluminous heights.
+Beating egg whites fills them with air, making them light and fluffy.
+Folding the whites gently into the batter introduces more air, inflating it to voluminous heights.

-And, did you know that dumplings achieve their plumpness without any leavening products?
-They inflate during the cooking process, when steam fills their pores and expands.
+Did you know that dumplings achieve their plumpness without any leavening products?
+They inflate during cooking when steam fills their pores and expands.

-Leavening is an essential cooking process when it comes to creating light, fluffy batters and doughs.
+Leavening is essential for creating light, fluffy batters and doughs.

-To prepare your pantry stash so you’re able to tackle any delicious baked recipe that comes your way, it’s a good idea to keep baking powder, bicarbonate of soda, cornstarch, cream of tartar, and granular yeast on hand.
+To prepare your pantry stash to tackle delicious recipes that come your way, it’s a good idea to keep baking powder, bicarbonate of soda, cornstarch, cream of tartar, and granular yeast on hand.

-Tightly sealed cornstarch lasts indefinitely, but the others will typically have best by or expiration dates on the packaging.
-Using expired leavening products may be fine, or it may yield disappointing results, like cookies that spread out like pancakes.
+Tightly sealed cornstarch lasts indefinitely, but the others typically have best-by or expiration dates on the packaging.
+Using expired leavening products may work or it may yield disappointing results, like cookies that spread like pancakes.